IvanMurzak/Metrics-Analyzer/README.md

 - `./Metrics-Analyzer/Commands` console commands, these classes will be executed as only a user uses a related command.
 - `./Metrics-Analyzer/Console` helpful classes for beautiful printing to a console.
-- `./Metrics-Analyzer/Data` models that the app uses in runtime for processing data in a more efficient way.
 - `./Metrics-Analyzer/Data/CSV` models that represent CSV files.
-- `./Metrics-Analyzer/Processors` bunch of data processors.
+- `./Metrics-Analyzer/Data/Runtime` models for runtime calculations.
+They are optimized to allow faster calculations.
+- `./Metrics-Analyzer/Processors` contains all data processors of the project.
+Each specific processor contains nested class that represents data model for it's processing result.
 - `./Metrics-Analyzer/Program.cs` entry point into the app.

 # Q / A